 If you're having street food, you'll likely only get to choose from water and soda, and if you're going for an alcoholic beverage, Thai beer can't be beaten.
 But if you want something without alcohol in it, here are some of the most popular drinks in Thailand.
 They tend to be very, very sweet, though, so be prepared.

 You may be familiar with this Thai iced tea, it's the milky, orange drink that's often served in Thai restaurants in the United States and Europe.
-Inside of the typical Thai iced tea, you'll find black tea brewed with boiling water using a cloth strainer, plus some sweetened, condensed milk, served over ice with sugar and a little-evaporated milk on top.
-These days the reddish, orange color is the product of food coloring, though traditionally it may have come from another natural source.
-If you prefer your Cha Yen without extra sugar, you can ask for it "mai waan," which means "not sweet."
-You'll still get a little sweetness from the condensed milk but at least you won't get the scoop of sugar on top of that!
+In the typical Thai iced tea, you'll find black tea brewed with boiling water using a cloth strainer, plus some sweetened, condensed milk, served over ice with sugar and a little evaporated milk on top.
+These days the reddish-orange color is the product of food coloring, though traditionally it may have come from a natural source.
+If you prefer your Cha Yen without extra sugar, you can ask for it mai waan, which means "not sweet."
+You'll still get a little sweetness from the condensed milk but at least you won't get the scoop of sugar on top of that.

 Nam manao is just lime juice, water, and sugar served together.
 Like similar drinks you'll find in India and other countries with hot climates, it's a basic, refreshing tropical beverage.
 If you order a nam manao from a street vendor it's likely to be sweetened, but if you order one at a restaurant you'll be served sugar syrup on the side.
 Nam manao is a great complement to spicy Thai curries.

 This is just fresh lime juice served with soda water and sugar syrup if you want.
 This is a great substitute for sweetened sodas and any restaurant in the country will serve this up.